-This 4 ingredient chicken marinade has an amazing sweet, tangy, spicy kick with so little effort but a huge pay-off in flavor.
-This Asian inspired marinade mixes up in less than five minutes, but tastes like you spent hours!
+This 4 ingredient chicken marinade has an amazing sweet, tangy, spicy kick with so little effort but big flavor.
+With Asian inspired flavors, this no-soy sauce recipe mixes up in less than five minutes, but tastes like you spent hours!
+Grill, stir-fry, sauté or bake your chicken – this marinade works with any cooking method.

-The spicy ingredient is sesame chili oil.
-The aroma of this toasted sesame oil is intoxicating!
-The little bit of spice it adds, brings the marinade flavor to another level!
+The spicy ingredient is sesame chili oil which has an intoxicating aroma.
+The little bit of spice it adds, brings the marinade flavor to another level.
 Sesame chili oil can be found in the Asian foods section of most grocery stores.
 There is a pretty good spicy kick in this oil.
-I consider it to be medium spicy but if you don’t want any heat in your marinade, replace it with plain, toasted sesame oil.
+I consider it to be medium spicy, so if you don’t want any heat in your marinade, replace it with plain, toasted sesame oil.

 Rice vinegar is the vinegar of choice in most Asian cooking and adds the tangy element to the marinade.
 If you don’t have rice vinegar, white balsamic or apple cider vinegar will be good substitutes,